NeoWang-34/collaborative-defense-communication/README.md

 # collaborative-defense-communication-
-Communication in collaborative defense between clients and server in Python.
+Communication in collaborative defense between detectors, clients and server in Python.